-Michael Walker joined the Government Chemist Programme in August 2006 as a Consultant.
-In Northern Ireland he was resident Public Analyst from 1986 to 2004, before spending 2 years as Chief Executive, Forensic Science Northern Ireland.
+Michael Walker joined the Government Chemist Programme in August 2006 in a consulting capacity.
+In Northern Ireland he was resident Public Analyst (1986 to 2004) and Chief Executive, Forensic Science Northern Ireland (2004 to 2006).

-He returned to private practice in 2006.
-Michael has held independent public appointments including serving as a board member of the Food Standards Agency (2000 to 2004), member of the Northern Ireland FSA Advisory Committee (2006 to 2012), a subject matter expert to the Elliott Review, (Department of Health/Department for Environment, Food and Rural Affairs 2013 to 2014) and he currently chairs the FSA Northern Ireland Strategic Committee on Food Surveillance (2012 to 2018).
+Michael has held independent public appointments, including founder board member of the Food Standards Agency (FSA) (2000 to 2004), member of the Northern Ireland FSA Advisory Committee (2006 to 2012), subject matter expert to the Elliott Review, (2013 to 2014) and chair of the FSA Northern Ireland Strategic Committee on Food Surveillance (2012 to 2018).
 In 2017 he was elected an Honorary Fellow of the Institute of Food Science and Technology (IFST) for personal contributions to the Institute and the profession.

 Nominated officers have the overall responsibility for referee case supervision and prepare and sign Government Chemist certificates of analysis.
-They must hold the statutory Mastership in Chemical Analysis qualification to act as referee analyst science managing the majority of referee cases.
+Holding the statutory Mastership in Chemical Analysis qualification (MChemA), Michael acts as referee analyst science managing the majority of referee cases.

 Head of the Office of the Government Chemist (OGC)